ibm-cloud-docs/loadbalancer-service/backend-encryption.md

 {: help}
 {: support}

 Back-end encryption is supported to allow end-to-end data traffic encryption.
-Not only is the traffic between the load balancer and the client encrypted, but so is the traffic between the load balancer and the back-end server.
+Not only is the traffic between the load balancer and the client encrypted, but so is the traffic between the load balancer and the backend server.
 {: #shortdesc}

 To enable back-end encryption: